ktonon/two-medium-model/README.md

 shapes and orientations.
 Bringing them together requires forcing two incompatible LCM geometries to overlap, which creates steep gradients and increases local compression.
-The LCM responds by pushing the particles apart---the same way two stiff springs resist being pressed into one another.
+The LCM responds by pushing the particles apart—the same way two stiff springs resist being pressed into one another.
 GCM effects play a secondary role here: because each particle's shadow is shaped by its own compression field, bringing like charges together does not create a deeper combined shadow.
 The GCM